Bob Gassoff

 Robert Allen Gassoff (April 17, 1953 – May 29, 1977) was a professional ice hockey player, born in Quesnel, British Columbia.
 From an early age he was passionate about hockey, playing first on a rink on the family farm on the Quesnel Hydraulic Road and then on a variety of local junior leagues.
 He played four seasons in the NHL for the St. Louis Blues.
-He was killed in a motorcycle accident on the country property of his friend and teammate Garry Unger near Gray Summit, Missouri; his number three was subsequently retired by the Blues.
+He was killed in a motorcycle accident on the country property of his friend and teammate Garry Unger near Gray Summit, Missouri.
+His number three shirt was subsequently retired by the Blues.

 Motorcycle accident

 Gassoff was killed in a motorcycle accident on the Sunday of Memorial Day weekend in 1977.
 He and his pregnant wife, Diane, had been invited to a postseason barbecue at teammate Garry Unger's 200 acre farm near Gray Summit, Mo.
 At roughly 6:00 p.m., Gassoff joined several others in riding motorcycles around Unger's property.
 Unger later said that he remembered wondering if it was a good idea for Gassoff to ride the motorcycle because he had been drinking and did not have any riding experience.
 Gassoff drove out of Unger's property on a gravel road that merged into a winding road leading up a hill to Villa Ridge, Missouri.
 Gassoff was not wearing a helmet and had no license plate on his motorcycle and decided to take a short run up the hill and come right back.
 On his way back down the hill, he collided head-on with a car driven by a man named Douglas Klekamp.
 The crash killed Gassoff, and Klekamp walked away uninjured.
 In October 1977, Gassoff's widow filed a $3 million lawsuit against Unger, his wife, and Klekamp, whom the suit alleged was one of Unger's employees running an errand for the Ungers.
 Unger describes Gassoff's death as one of the most devastating moments of his life.